 Creating a Virtual Presentation

-- All Project Presentation elements must conform to D&S rules as if placed on a physical poster for display to judges and the public.
+Note: All Project Presentation elements must conform to D&S rules.
 Passing a Display & Safety inspection will be required to compete.

 Creating a Display Board

 While these cannot be submitted to the 2021 SARSEF Fair, if you are presenting at an in-person fair, students need to prepare a display board to communicate their work to others.